marmal88/marmal88.github.io/_pages/about.md

 ## What I write about
 I mostly write on my [Medium](https://medium.com/@danlowgw) account, where I share solutions and breakdown my learnings about larger topics both for my own recollection.

-The articles here might require enterprise tools and services (e.g. certain cloud providers or platform providers).
+The articles on medium might require enterprise tools and services (e.g. certain cloud providers or platform providers).

 ## What to expect here:
-In this blog I will be sharing articles on my personal workflow/configs to achieve a style of working that works for me.
+In this blog, I'll share articles on my personal workflow/configs to achieve a style of working that works for me.

 As personal configurations are often a matter of taste.
 They often sit between the lines of form vs function, having somewhere to log these changes over time for me is both meaningful and personal.